Swanson's Mountain View Orchard sign with orchard in back

 1840

-The first commercial apple orchard production in Stevensville, MT.
+The first commercial apple orchard goes into production in Stevensville, MT.

 1866

-The first Mcintosh apple tree was reportedly planted by Amos Buck of the Bitterroot Valley in 1878, bearing 6 years later in 1884.
+The first McIntosh apple tree was planted by Amos Buck of the Bitterroot Valley in 1878, bearing its first fruit 6 years later in 1884.

 1878

-The first train cars (25 train carloads) of apples are shipped from Hamilton MT, with 80% of them being the Mcintosh variety.
+The first 25 train train cars of apples are shipped from Hamilton MT, with 80% of the apples consisting of the McIntosh variety.

 1900

-The University of Montana AG extension program was formed in Corvallis, MT on 20 acres of land donated by the Bitterroot Valley Irrigation Company.
-The station was formed to allow AG scientists to “determine by testing, the most profitable variety of apples in this valley”.
+The University of Montana Ag extension program was formed in Corvallis, MT on 20 acres of land donated by the Bitterroot Valley Irrigation Company.
+The station was formed to allow agricultural scientists to “determine by testing, the most profitable variety of apples in this valley”.

 1907